-The Sacramento Homeless Response System public dashboard is available here.
-Currently updated through the 2nd quarter of 2021, June 30, 2021.
+The Sacramento Homeless Response System public dashboard is available and currently updated through December 31, 2021.

 The dashboard, developed through a partnership between the City of Sacramento, Sacramento County, and Sacramento Steps Forward, is a first step to publicly share data and information about people experiencing homelessness in an online format.
 It is intended to provide interested stakeholders and community members with insights about individuals and families that are accessing homeless services.

 The dashboard shows trends in data received from homeless service providers about people experiencing homelessness throughout the year in Sacramento.
 This information includes living situations; demographics; the number of persons entering and exiting homelessness; and outcomes on whether people are housed, sheltered, or continue to experience homelessness.

 This information complements data captured in the biennial Point-in-Time (PIT) Count, which documents both sheltered and unsheltered homeless populations.
 SSF is not conducting a traditional unsheltered PIT Count in 2021 to protect the health and safety of volunteers and people experiencing homelessness during the ongoing pandemic.
 Instead, we will utilize alternative data collection methods.

 We recognize that the data and the dashboard itself are imperfect and come with inherent limitations, including the limited ability to capture data on all persons experiencing homelessness in Sacramento County.
 We know that while there are more than 50 agencies participating in the HMIS, there are more agencies providing services in the county that are not entering data into the system.

 We continue to work with funders and providers to increase program participation in the HMIS.
 We welcome additional homeless services providers joining the system so that we can build a more accurate representation of our county’s unhoused residents.